eladnoor/equilibrator/static/classic_rxns/_sources/tca.rst.txt

    :alt: The TCA Cycle
    :align: center

    The TCA cycle and anaplerotic reactions.
+Red titles denote the abbreviated names of the enzymes catalyzing the labeled reaction in E. coli.

 ..
 [1] The enzyme that catalyzes this reaction, succinyl-CoA synthetase, is unfortunately named for the reverse direction of the reaction.